ministryofjustice/govuk-pay-api-client/README.md

 ```

 Requires a fee object that must respond to `#govpay_payment_id`, which
-should return an id that is valid on the Govuk Pay gateway.
+should return an id that is valid on the Gov UK Pay gateway.

 It returns an object with the method `#status` for a successful calls.
 Unsuccessful calls raise errors in the 400 to 599 status range and will